 The original cast for a mask in plaster was made by Dr Burton, the English military doctor at the garrison of Saint Helena, on the evening of 7 May 1821, at the suggestion of Madame Bertrand.
 Dr Antommarchi, the Emperor’s private doctor, assisted in the process of taking the cast, which was done in several pieces.
 The majority of accounts agree that, overnight, one of the French figures (Antommarchi or Madame Bertrand) removed the central part of the cast (comprising the eyes, nose and mouth) without Burton’s permission.
 Compte Bertrand is supposed to have offered Dr Burton compensation for this loss, but the latter took offence, refused the offer, and tried in vain to win back his property by judicial means.
 This theory is rejected by Antommarchi’s descendants, who allege that Burton was in some way involved in the theft of the cast.

 It is here that we enter into the great, nebulous debate about the masks.
 Every one of the masks listed below is presented as being either the first mask made from this cast, or the first mask made from an impression of this original cast (later destroyed), which is to say that they all claim to be the original.
-The painter Joseph William Rubidge is supposed have used his artistic knowledge to recreate the complete facial characteristics.
+Some authors suggest (without providing any sources) that the painter Joseph William Rubidge had used his artistic knowledge to recreate the complete facial characteristics.

 • The Antommarchi-Burghersh mask (modelled on the Bertrand mask?)
 (Musée de l’Armée, Invalides, Paris)